PalmEmanuel/AzBobbyTables/Docs/Help/Get-AzDataTableEntity.md

 ```

 ### -Token
-The token to use for authentication.
+The token to use for authorization.

 ```yaml
 Type: String